 E. Idea #5: Pop-up Showroom Experiences

 Setting up pop-up showrooms at home improvement stores, trade shows, or local events can help customers see and feel the product in a real-world context.
-According to PopUp Republic, 61% of shoppers list seasonal products as the main reason to shop at pop-up shops, while EventTrack states that 98% of users feel more inclined to purchase after attending an activation.
+According to PopUp Republic, 61% of shoppers list seasonal products as the main reason to shop at pop-up shops.
+At the same time, EventTrack states that 98% of users feel more inclined to purchase after attending an activation.

 F. Idea #6: Cross-Promotion Events with Home Improvement or Landscaping Businesses

 Collaborating with home improvement or landscaping businesses for cross-promotion events can help reach a wider audience while providing a holistic experience to customers.
 A study by the Journal of Marketing found that cross-promotions can increase customer participation by 25%.

 These innovative experiential marketing ideas can provide fence companies with a unique edge in the market, engaging customers on a deeper level, and creating memorable experiences that translate into increased customer loyalty and sales.

 Implementing an effective experiential marketing strategy involves careful planning, potential collaboration with technology or local business partners, and the ability to measure the strategy’s impact.

 A. Planning and Budgeting for Your Experiential Marketing Campaign

 The first step to implementing an experiential marketing campaign is careful planning.
 This includes: